-In the marine realm, the blue mussel Mytilus edulis complex is the longest scientifically known and best-studied complex of cryptic species (Knowlton 1993; Gosling 2022).
-It includes several species that are easier to distinguish genetically than morphologically and hybridize in sympatry (Koehn 1991; Gardner et al. 2021).
-Blue mussels are powerful ecosystem engineers in the temperate and subpolar seas playing an important role in coastal communities (Bushbaum et al, 2009; REF).
-They are also important objects of aquaculture (Gosling 2021).
-In the North Atlantic, the dominant species are M. edulis (thereafter ME) and M. trossulus (MT) which form zones of sympatry (thereafter contact zones) in different corners of the region from Scotland and the Gulf of Maine in the south to Greenland and Spitzbergen in the north (Wenne et al. 2020 and references therein).
-ME and MT are quite old species of Pliocene age, having evolved in allopatry in the Atlantic and Pacific oceans, respectively.
-The contact zones between them are thought to have formed as a result of repeated MT invasions from the Pacific Ocean as well as within the Atlantic (REF).

 The longest-known and best-studied cryptic species in the marine realm are those of the blue mussel (Mytilus) complex (Knowlton 1993; Gosling 2022).
 It is represented by several species that are easier to distinguish genetically than morphologically and that hybridize in sympatry (Koehn 1991; Gardner et al. 2021).
 Blue mussels, powerful ecosystem engineers in temperate and subpolar seas, play an major role in coastal communities (Bushbaum et al, 2009; REF) and are important aquaculture objects (Gosling 2021).
-In North Atlantic, the dominant species of blue mussels are M. edulis (ME) and M. trossulus (MT), which form zones of sympatry (hereafter, contact zones) in different parts of the region from Scotland and the Gulf of Maine in the south to Greenland and Spitsbergen in the north (Wenne et al. 2020 and references therein).
+In North Atlantic, the dominant species of blue mussels are M. edulis (ME) and M. trossulus (MT), which form zones of sympatry (hereafter, contact zones) in different parts of the region (Wenne et al. 2020 and references therein).
 ME and MT are fairly old species dating back to the Pliocene.
 They evolved in allopatry in the Atlantic and the Pacific Ocean, respectively, and their contact zones are thought to have formed as a result of repeated MT invasions from the Pacific Ocean to the Atlantic as well as from one part of the Atlantic into another (REF).

-In contact zones, ME, MT and their hybrids are often found in the same samples from mussel settlements (VS 11; REF); such settlements are hereafter referred to as “mixed”.
-Scientists generally agree that ME and MT are ecologically distinct in sympatry (RC 05; Katolikova et al. 2016; REF) and have different economic value in aquaculture (Beaumont et al. 2008; Penney et al. 2002), but the data on the factors of their ecological segregation are fragmentary and contradictory.

-On a biogeographic scale, the distribution of Mytilus species is thought to be regulated primarily by temperature and its correlates (Hayhurst, Rawson, 2009; Wenne et al., 2020).
-Both species occur in the Arctic but MT does not penetrate as far south into temperate seas as ME, appearing to be a more stenothermic, cold-loving species (Wenne et al., 2020).

 On the biogeographic scale, the distribution of ME and MT is thought to be regulated mostly by temperature and its correlates (Hayhurst, Rawson, 2009; Wenne et al., 2020).
 MT, which appears to be a more stenothermic and cold-loving species, is not distributed as far south into temperate seas as ME (Wenne et al., 2020).
 In the Arctic these two species co-occur.
 In contact zones, ME, MT and their hybrids are often found in the same mussel settlements (VS 11; REF), hereafter referred to as “mixed” settlements.